aycangulez/tie-in/README.md

 Syntax: `tie.register(compCollection = [])`

-All components must be registered by tie.register before use.
+All components must be registered with this method before use.
+Calls each component's schema method.

 ```js
 // Register the user, post and topic components